Chunked Margolus Neighborhoods

 - The artifacts from the boundaries of the blocks is very evident.

-- CPUs hate this.
+- CPUs caches hate this.
 When one core writes to a piece of memory, it will evict it from all other cores' caches, leading to cache misses everywhere.

 How do we fix these issues?
 Scale it up!
 Instead of 2x2 blocks of cells, we do 2x2 blocks of chunks!

-This means we aren't processing data in the same cacheline (typically 64 bytes on modern CPUs) as other cores.
-Artifacts still exist, but will be diminished heavily, you'll only notice it with fast movement getting a bit slowed down at chunk boundaries.
+The boundary artifacts will still exist, but are much less perceptible, you'll only notice it with fast movement getting a bit slowed down at chunk boundaries.
 But we have entirely fixed our problems with thrashing the cache.

 TL;DR